PatSternberg/markdown-cv/index.md

 ## 👀 ABOUT ME

 I am a creative and resourceful software developer with a background in web development and creative industries.
-I have experience in Python, JavaScript, Swift and agile scrum project management, alongside many other commonly used technologies.
+I have experience in Python, JavaScript, Swift and Agile scrum project management, alongside many other commonly used technologies.
 Building on a previous solid foundational knowledge of web development and project management skills gained from previous roles, I bring a unique blend of technical proficiency and strong communication skills to the table.
 I am excited to bring these skills to a Software Developer role as I complete my move into tech.

 ## 💾 PROJECTS

+### Fridge Hero

+Web application tracking expiry dates and suggesting recipes to users supplied by 3rd-party API

+Tech used: Python, Django, Javascript, React, MongoDB, Render

+Skills demonstrated: UX design, deployment, Git workflow

 ### VenBnB